MicrosoftDocs/visualstudio-docs/docs/workflow-designer/rethrow-activity-designer.md

 The **Rethrow** activity designer is used to create and configure a <xref:System.Activities.Statements.Rethrow> activity.

-## The Rethrow Activity
+## The Rethrow activity

 The <xref:System.Activities.Statements.Rethrow> activity throws a previously thrown exception.
 This activity can only be used in a <xref:System.Activities.Statements.Catch> handler in the <xref:System.Activities.Statements.TryCatch> activity.

-### Using the ReThrow Activity Designer
+### Use the ReThrow Activity Designer

 Access the **Rethrow** activity designer in the **Error Handling** category of the **Toolbox**.
 The **Rethrow** activity designer can be dragged from the **Toolbox** and dropped on to the Workflow Designer surface wherever activities are usually placed, such as inside a <xref:System.Activities.Statements.Sequence>.
-This creates a <xref:System.Activities.Statements.Rethrow> activity with a default **DisplayName** of Throw.
-The <xref:System.Activities.Activity.DisplayName%2A> value can be edited in the header of the **Rethrow** activity designer or in the **DisplayName** box of the property grid.
+Dropping the activity designer creates a <xref:System.Activities.Statements.Rethrow> activity with a default **DisplayName** of Throw.
+The <xref:System.Activities.Activity.DisplayName%2A> value can be edited in the header of the **Rethrow** activity designer, or in the **DisplayName** box of the property grid.

-### The Rethrow Properties
+### The Rethrow properties

-The following table shows the <xref:System.Activities.Statements.Rethrow> properties and describes how they are used in the designer.
+The following table shows the <xref:System.Activities.Statements.Rethrow> properties, and describes how they're used in the designer:

 |Property Name|Required|Usage|
 |-------------------|--------------|-----------|